 Semester Abroad Exchange Programs

-Students study an academic term or year at one of BSU’s partner universities overseas.
+Students study for a semester, academic year or summer session at one of BSU’s exchange partner universities overseas.
 Exchange programs are available for all majors with opportunities to take classes in specific disciplines, both in English and the local language.
 Students earn BSU transfer credit for their successful coursework abroad with relevant departmental approvals.
-Students pay tuition and fees to BSU and living expenses to the host university.
-Students are responsible for paying for flights, housing, books, food, travel, etc. in addition to BSU tuition and fees.

 Bridgewater IN Programs and Affiliate Study Abroad Provider Programs

 Students study at one of BSU’s affiliated universities or programs overseas.
-These programs are offered for semesters, summer sessions and the academic year with courses taught in English and the local language.
+These programs are offered for summer sessions, semesters and the academic year with courses taught in English and the local language.
 Students earn BSU transfer credit for their successful coursework abroad with relevant departmental approvals.
-Students pay a program fee to the affiliated university or program, not BSU, to cover their tuition and fees, program costs and living expenses.
-Students must apply and have BSU Study Abroad Office approval to participate.

 BSU International Student Teaching Programs

-Students participate in a 7-8 week student teaching experience at one of the BSU College of Education and Allied Studies teacher placement locations.
+Students participate in a 7-8 week student teaching experience at one of the BSU College of Education and Health Sciences teacher placement locations.
 Each placement site is different but students typically work Monday through Friday and follow the BSU Student Teaching Schedule.
 Fall international teaching placements occur during the 2nd quarter and spring international teaching placements occur during the 4th quarter.
-Students pay tuition and fees to BSU and living expenses onsite.

 BSU National Student Exchange (NSE) Programs

-Students study an academic term or year at one of BSU’s partner universities throughout North America: United States, Canada, Puerto Rico, Guam and the U.S. Virgin Islands.
+Students study a semester or an academic year at one of BSU’s partner universities throughout North America: United States, Canada, Puerto Rico, Guam and the U.S. Virgin Islands.
 NSE programs are available for all majors with opportunities to take classes in specific disciplines.
 Students earn BSU transfer credit for their successful coursework with relevant departmental approvals.
-Students pay tuition and fees to BSU or the host university, and their living expenses onsite.
-Students are responsible for paying for flights, housing, books, food, travel, etc. in addition to tuition and fees.

-There are study abroad programs available for all students (freshmen – graduate) in good academic standing at BSU: a minimum GPA 2.5 for travel courses, a minimum GPA 2.75 for semester or year programs, and a minimum GPA 2.8 for International Student Teaching.
 Application requirements vary by program and some programs have additional requirements and prerequisites.
-Updated information is available on the Study Abroad website and at the office.
+Specific program information is available on the Study Abroad website and at the office.

-- Attend a Group Advising Session in the Study Abroad Office.
-Sessions are offered daily Monday – Thursday during the academic year.
+- Attend a Study Abroad 101 Session in the Study Abroad Office.
+Sessions are offered weekly, in-person and online, during the academic year.
 The updated Study Abroad 101 schedule is available on the Study Abroad website.

 - Research available study abroad programs (http://bridgew-horizons.symplicity.com/) and select one that best meets your academic, personal and professional goals.
 Be sure to meet with your academic advisor to discuss your course plan.